zmqless/python-zeroless/README.rst

 |Build Status| |Coverage Status|

-Yet another `ZeroMQ <http://zeromq.org/>`__ wrapper for Python.
-However, differing from `pyzmq <https://github.com/zeromq/pyzmq>`__, which tries to stay very close to the C++ implementation, this project aims to make distributed systems employing 0MQ as pythonic as possible.
+Yet another ØMQ_ wrapper for Python.
+However, differing from PyZMQ_, which tries to stay very close to the C++ implementation, this project aims to make distributed systems employing ØMQ_ as pythonic as possible.

-Being simpler to use, Zeroless doesn't supports all of the fine aspects and features of 0MQ.
+Being simpler to use, Zeroless doesn't supports all of the fine aspects and features of ØMQ_.
 However, you can expect to find all the message passing patterns you were accustomed to (i.e. pair, request/reply, publisher/subscriber, push/pull).
 Depite that, the only transport available is TCP, as threads are not as efficient in Python due to the